rizdaprasetya/mt-alt-doc/en/after-payment/status-cycle.md

 `partial_refund` | Transaction is marked to be partially refunded. | `partial_chargeback` | Transaction is marked to be partially charged back. |

+\*Note: Known specific to payment methods of Permata Bank Transfer, Mandiri Bill Payment, and Indomaret; In some very rare cases, there is possibility where `settlement` can later changes into `deny`.
+It may happen usually within the span of 1-2 minutes.
+It is caused by reversal triggered by corresponding payment provider (issuing/acquiring bank), due to the nature of their payment networks.
+This status change will trigger HTTP notification/webhook for your system to handle.

 <details>
 <summary><b>Notes When Using Snap API</b></summary>